 Staying Calm and Composed

-When your boss’s body language is throwing off negative vibes, it can be hard to keep your cool.
+When your boss’s body language throws off negative vibes, it can be hard to keep your cool.
 But trust me, staying calm is your best weapon.
-I learned this the hard way when my boss once rolled his eyes during my presentation.
+I learned this the hard way when my boss rolled his eyes during my presentation.
 Instead of panicking, I took a deep breath and continued.
 It’s about not letting their actions shake your confidence.
 Remember, their reaction might be more about them than you.

 Communicating Effectively